-1. Approval of Material - In accordance with Standard Specification Section 1-06, approval of materials, bender cutter, and the coating facility is required prior to use.
+1. Approval of Material - In accordance with Standard Specification Section 1-06, approval of materials, and the coating facility is required prior to use.

-Materials, bender cutter, and the coating facility will be approved by the Qualified Products List or Request for Approval of Material DOT Form 350-071.
-An on-site inspection by WSDOT State Materials Laboratory's Fabrication Office of the bender cutter and the coating facility prior to approval will be required only if a new bender cutter and coating facility is requested on the Request for Approval of Materials DOT Form 350-071.
+Materials, and the coating facility will be approved by the Qualified Products List or Request for Approval of Material DOT Form 350-071.
+An on-site inspection by WSDOT State Materials Laboratory's Fabrication Office of the coating facility prior to approval will be required only if a new coating facility is requested on the Request for Approval of Materials DOT Form 350-071.
 Be certain to verify that the product is in fact qualified for its intended use and the product is listed under the appropriate specification.
 Materials used within the fabricated item do not require approval through the Project Engineer office.
-Provide the WSDOT State Materials Laboratory Fabrication Office with a copy of the Qualified Products Page or Request for Approval of Material list the bender cutter, and/or coating facility.
+Provide the WSDOT State Materials Laboratory Fabrication Office with a copy of the Qualified Products Page or Request for Approval of Material list the coating facility.
 Review of the Contract Special Provisions is necessary to determine if special qualifications or testing is required for approval of the bender cutter and the coating facility.